wodny/aqi/Readme.md

 "X".
 Only those chemicals which are reported by aqicn.org are included in the table.
 The site reports levels of all 6 chemicals for every location so for some of them they have be estimated values.

-The Podleśna station seems to be offline.
-Porajów and Puszczy Solskiej locations don't seem to be directly associated with WIOŚ stations.

-The Komunikacyjna (Al. Niepodległości) station is currently unavailable on aqicn.org.

 ## Data from aqicn.org vs WIOŚ vs GIOŚ